intel-analytics/ipex-llm/README.md

 </details>

 ### Friesian
-With Friesian, you can easily build large-scale recommender application optimized on Intel Xeon.
+With *BigDL-Friesian*, you can easily build large-scale recommender application optimized on Intel Xeon.

 See the [Friesian user guide]() for more details.

 ### PPML

-With PPML, you can run unmodified Big Data analysis and ML/DL programs (such as Apache Spark, Apache Flink, Tensorflow, PyTorch, etc.) in a secure fashion on (private or public) cloud.
+With *BigDL-PPML*, you can run unmodified Big Data analysis and ML/DL programs (such as Apache Spark, Apache Flink, Tensorflow, PyTorch, etc.) in a secure fashion on (private or public) cloud.

 See the [PPML user guide](https://bigdl.readthedocs.io/en/latest/doc/PPML/Overview/ppml.html) for more details.